yuyang-yy/yuyang-yy.github.io/_posts/2020-02-19-Cluster-Notes.markdown

 # CSE Labs

 1. Set ssh to login without password.
+Do this on the local machine.
 Run the following step by step exactly.
 Check the [reference](http://www.linuxproblem.org/art_9.html) for more detail.
     - Don't change `id_rsa` to other names.
 Don't enter passphrase.
 Just press Enter for three times.
         ```
         ssh-keygen -t rsa